 So, we built an application with an offline mode and automatic synchronization with the existing software — and since the UI mirrored the original CRM, the learning process was seamless.
 A quick but impactful change was made with people’s comfort and business efficiency in mind.

-After 2 months of creating the design and 2.5 months of development work — the ERP app was ready for both Android and iOS users.
+After 2 months of creating the design and 2.5 months of development work — the ERP app was ready for both Android and IOS users.

 A perfect enterprise resource planning system includes all the business processes taking place inside your organization.
 Of course, ERP software can also integrate client management operations — but usually CRM-style functionality is an addition to the main structure, not a core feature.